dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 For options that apply to all pub commands, see [Global options](/tools/pub/cmd#global-options).

+### `--offline`

+Uses cached packages rather than downloading from the network.
+See above for a more detailed explanation.

 ### `--dry-run` or `-n`

-With this, pub reports the dependencies that would but does not make the changes.
+Reports the dependencies that would be changed, but doesn't make the changes.
 This is useful if you want to analyze updates before making them.

 ### `--precompile`

-This option makes pub compile executables in its dependencies before running the get process.
+Creates snapshots of the
+project's executables in direct dependencies.

 <aside class="alert alert-info" markdown="1">
 *Problems?*